Redsmods/red-s-kik-bot-api/README.md

 and https://github.com/YassienW/kik-node-api

-# Usage
-i have provided lots of samples. just go to the Examples folder and Study the code and eventually you will Learn how to make more for your bot.

 # What can i do With This API?
 You can do a lot with it.
 Below is some Examples.